MehmetKaplan/react-spa-jwt-authentication-boilerplate/README.md

 ## Backend

 * Start with command ```yarn start``` which runs Express application framework.
 Rest is same as you are working in an Express web application.
+	* Components are not placed in any common area since components should deal only with presenting the data and it should be web / native specific.
+	* On the other hand logic of how the data is retrieved, manipulated and posted should be exactly the same for both web and native applications.
 * All behaviour configurations should be placed under ```backend/config.js``` file.
 * Database selects are in ```backend/sqls.js```
 * The email communication with users is governed by ```backend/mailer.js```.